A Hidden Treasure: Different translations

-Sufi Cosmology
+Sufi cosmology

-According to Sufi cosmology, God's reason for the creation of this universe and mankind is the "manifestation" and "recognition" of Himself as it is stated in this Hadith.
+According to Sufi cosmology, God's reason for the creation of this universe and mankind is the "manifestation" and "recognition" of Himself as it is stated in this hadith.

+Ghulat usage

+In extreme forms of Shi'a Islam (ghulat), this has been cited as to justify that Ali and Muhammad are the manifestations of Allah.

-In the Baháʼí Faith
+In the Baháʼí faith

-Bahá'u'lláh, founder of the Baháʼí Faith, requested his son `Abdu'l-Bahá, who later became his successor, to write a commentary on the hadith of the Hidden Treasure for a Súfí leader named `Alí Shawkat Páshá.
+Bahá'u'lláh, founder of the Baháʼí faith, requested his son `Abdu'l-Bahá, who later became his successor, to write a commentary on the hadith of the Hidden Treasure for a Súfí leader named `Alí Shawkat Páshá.
 In this commentary 'Abdu'l-Bahá discusses the themes "Hidden Treasure", "Love", "Creation", and "Knowledge".